digital-asset/daml/docs/source/high-level-intro.rst

 The suggested next steps are:

 * Learn about the Daml language and the Daml Ledger Model. :doc:`Writing Daml <daml/intro/0_Intro>` will introduce you to the basics of a Daml contract, the Daml Ledger model, and the core features of the Daml language.
 You’ll notice that testing your contracts, including :ref:`testing for failures <intro_2_failure>`, is presented very early in this introduction.
 We strongly recommend that you write tests as part of the initial development of every Daml project.
-* Learn about operating a Daml application with the :doc:`Ledger Administration Introduction <operate-a-daml-ledger/administration-introduction/index>`.
+* Learn about operating a Daml application with the :ref:`Ledger Administration Introduction <ledger-administration-introduction>`.